 Operational Expectations - On-Time Delivery

-Updated 2 months ago by Merch Transformation Change Management
+Updated 3 weeks ago by Merch Transformation Change Management

 Delivering to customers on time is one of the most important responsibilities of Walmart and its partners.
 Not only does on time delivery positively impact the customer experience, it also reflects positively on your On-Time Delivery (OTD) metrics and can save money by avoiding Performance Management chargebacks.
 This article will explore what OTD is, how you can ensure you are impacting OTD, and how Walmart measures OTD.